Three networks the Association supports.

 Branchable layers, permanent attribution, and AI accountability through declared model identity and mandate.

-The Association does not operate any of these networks.
-It tracks them because each sits at the intersection of the research we carry out — tokenization standards, verification and AI accountability, and governance for institutional- legibility of new primitives.
+The Association does not operate, own, or hold any economic interest in these networks.
+It supports them because each sits at the intersection of the research we carry out — tokenization standards, verification and AI accountability, and governance for institutional legibility of new primitives.